paulmaloney/WhoFramed/README.md

 # WhoFramed
 Just a really lightweight method of using responsive iframes.
+Just drop in the jquery and it will do the rest!

 Quick preview: http://codepen.io/paulmaloney/full/LVVJMw/